lolocohen/forwarder4j/README.md

 ### Running the tool

-To run it, use of of the run scripts:
+To run it, use one of of the run scripts:
 - **run.bat** on Windows systems
 - **./run.sh** on Linux/Unix systems